& Not to be used except in official firm names and some top level links on the website

 months PRESS RELEASES: When used with a specific date, abbreviate Jan., Feb., Aug., Sept., Oct., Nov., and Dec.
 Spell out when using alone, or with a year alone.
 When phrase uses month, day, and year, set off year with commas: January 2004; Jan.
 5; May 15, 2005, is the convocation date.
 PUBLICATIONS: Spell out the month.
 (See dates)

-Northwestern University School of Law Use in official press releases; use School of Law on second reference. **Never use NU.
+Northwestern University School of Law Use in official press releases or upon first reference; use Northwestern Law or Law School on second reference.
+Never use NU.